mebble/birdwatch/README.md

 ## TODOs

-- User search suggestions
+- User search
-    - [x] Debounce search
+    - [x] Debounce search suggestions
-    - [ ] Display profile pic
+    - [x] Get user profile img url, verified status etc on search, even when no suggestion is found
-    - [ ] Display verified user
+    - [ ] Display profile pic and if user is verified in search suggestions
     - [ ] Avoid fetching suggestions on backspace and if matches current suggestions
 - Graph
     - [x] Separate graphs for favourites and retweets